arnaud-carre/LSPlayer/README.md

 *Note: In micro mode, don't panic when you see that your .lsmusic file has doubled in size!
 It's expected to improve the compression ratio, which is the most important thing for a tiny demo*

+*Note: You can use "-pack" command line option to display an estimate of the .lsmusic Shrinkler compressed size*

 ## LSP is production ready!

 LSP is already used in plenty of Amiga (and Atari :)) productions.
 Some are listed here: